cosmos72/gomacro/doc/quasiquote.md

 * `~"{x; ~,@y; ~,@z}` would be expanded to the source code: `in.New().Init(~'x).Concat(y).Concat(z)` where `in` is an `ast2.Ast` containing `~"{x; ~,@y; ~,@z}`

+Even with such simplifications, this first approach looks tricky to implement correctly in all cases, and also fragile: expanded source code depends on external libraries, which could be shadowed or unavailable.

 #### Second approach: quasiquotation merged with compile ####

 Since quasiquotation must be executed on the output of macroexpansion (quasiquote could be even considered a macro),